National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   If needed, you can request a workspace to be updated from Level 2 to Level 3 and receive IRB approval.

 * **I**:
-  That’s great.
+  That's great.
-  I think we’ll start with Level 2 and go from there.
+  I think we'll start with Level 2 and go from there.
-  I’ll work on the research protocol.
+  I'll work on the research protocol.

 After some thought, the investigator puts together a research protocol and submits a DUR in N3C.
 They submit the [DUR](access.md#sec-access-dur), shown in @fig-story-020-dur.